ajits-github/Machine_Learning_Concepts_without_libraries/README.md

 40. **Nearest Neighbors**:
    - Implement a KD-Tree or Ball Tree to optimize nearest neighbor searches.
    - How would you code the Nearest Centroid classifier?

+41. **Density Estimation**:
+   - Can you implement kernel density estimation?
+   - How would you manually code the Parzen-window approach?

 Remember, when implementing these from scratch, you won't have the optimizations provided by libraries like Scikit-learn or TensorFlow, so they might not be as efficient.
 However, the knowledge gained from this exercise is immensely valuable.
 Always compare the results of your custom implementations with established libraries to ensure correctness!